 Comfort

-The unlined suede upper, wider last, and ample space in the toe box for a comfortable arch in your toes make the Genius exceedingly comfortable right out of the box for such a downturned shoe.
-Your feet may get a little more fatigued, however, due to the soft midsole that doesn't provide the same support as some other high-performance models.
+The unlined suede upper, wider last, and ample space in the toe box that facilitates a comfortable arch in your toes make the Genius exceedingly comfortable right out of the box for such a downturned shoe.
+However, your feet may get a little more fatigued due to the soft midsole that doesn't provide the same support as some stiffer high-performance models.

 Value